 5. Test and improve

-JIC helped 3L Robotics secure funding and build critical partnerships.
+JIC also helped 3L Robotics secure funding and build key partnerships.
 “Winning two major European Space Agency competitions through the Business Incubation Centres, Europe’s largest network of incubators for space start-ups, and Space Solutions gave us the resources to test our ideas and introduced us to major aerospace players like Honeywell, Embraer, and Siemens”, says Luboš Lněnička, founder of 3L Robotics.

 6. Build on the partnership

-“JIC has been scouting companies for Honeywell, and through events like the Velvet Innovation Meetup in Brno, we’ve built strong partnerships and gained valuable industry connections”, said Luboš.
-“One of our prototypes was tested in Honeywell’s lab, and we’re now gearing up for more tests at the Living Lab in the BVV Trade Fairs Brno.”
+“We've been scouting companies for Honeywell, and through events like the Velvet Innovation Meetup in Brno, we’ve built strong partnerships and valuable industry connections”, said Luboš.
+“One of our prototypes was tested in Honeywell’s lab, and we’re now preparing for more tests at the Living Lab at the BVV Trade Fairs Brno.”

 The article was co-authored by Ruxandra-Laura Bosilca, PhD, Social Media and Community Manager for Enterprise Europe Network.